Apodus/rynx/README.md

 Rynx game engine tech stuff.

 # ECS
-The rynx ecs implementation seems to be decisevely faster than EnTT, which I guess is somewhat of a standard as a level of quality.
+The rynx ecs implementation seems to be decisively faster than EnTT, which I guess is somewhat of a standard as a level of quality.
 Iterating over all entities that contain a single type T, EnTT is faster by some margin.
 But when the query gets more complex, rynx ecs gets increasinly faster relative to EnTT.
 Below is a simple benchmark where data was synthesized such that there are four component types: int, float, uint, double